sguox002/leetcode/leetcode-all.md

 if A is beautiful, then 2A, 2A+1, 2A-1 is also beautiful.
 [1], 2*i-1 ->1 2i->2 [1,2]
 [1,2] 2*A-1->[1,3], 2i->[2,4] -->[1,3,2,4]
+This is also reverse thinking.
+If it is hard to rearrange, why not build it from beginning.
 ->>

 <<-942	DI String Match    		73.2%	Easy	->>